hyseob/Batch-Instance-Normalization/README.md

 # Batch-Instance-Normalization

-This repository provides an example of using [Batch-Instance Normalization (to appear NIPS 2018)](https://arxiv.org/abs/1805.07925) for classification on CIFAR-10/100, written by [Hyeonseob Nam](https://www.linkedin.com/in/hyeonseob-nam/) and [Hyo-Eun Kim](https://www.linkedin.com/in/hekim0530/) at [Lunit Inc.](https://lunit.io/)
+This repository provides an example of using [Batch-Instance Normalization (NIPS 2018)](https://arxiv.org/abs/1805.07925) for classification on CIFAR-10/100, written by [Hyeonseob Nam](https://www.linkedin.com/in/hyeonseob-nam/) and [Hyo-Eun Kim](https://www.linkedin.com/in/hekim0530/) at [Lunit Inc.](https://lunit.io/)

 Acknowledgement: This code is based on [Wei Yang's pytorch-classification](https://github.com/bearpaw/pytorch-classification)